-By the end of this course you should be able to:

-- 1. Understand the most important provisions of key employment statutes (i.e., Employment Standards Act, 2000 and the Ontario Human Rights Code). - 2.
-Understand the common law as it relates to employment contracts. - 3.
-Be knowledgeable of Constitutional Statutes and the distinction between federal and provincial employment law in the workplace. - 4.
-Be aware of aspects of the Employment Standards Act and the Common law of Employment Termination. - 5.
-Apply these concepts to day-to-day employment experiences in a manner that complies with the law but is also practical and achieves the desired business outcome. - 6.
-Recognize and explain the policy considerations behind the current state of the law. - 7.
-Critique the state of the law as it exists, and propose improvements. - 8.
+- 1. By the end of each course, you should be able to: - 2.
+Understand the most important provisions of key employment statutes (i.e., Employment Standards Act, 2000 and the Ontario Human Rights Code). - 3.
+Understand the common law as it relates to employment contracts. - 4.
+Be knowledgeable of Constitutional Statutes and the distinction between federal and provincial employment law in the workplace. - 5.
+Be aware of aspects of the Employment Standards Act and the Common law of Employment Termination. - 6.
+Apply these concepts to day-to-day employment experiences in a manner that complies with the law but is also practical and achieves the desired business outcome. - 7.
+Recognize and explain the policy considerations behind the current state of the law. - 8.
+Critique the state of the law as it exists and propose improvements. - 9.
 Advocate a position in writing in a thoughtful and persuasive way.